graebnerc/DataScienceSpring23/content/post/installation/pubdir/index.md

 In case R is already installed on your computer you should make sure that your version is more of less up to date.
-For our seminar you should use at least R version `R 4.0.4`.
+For our seminar you should use at least R version `R 4.1.2`.
 The version you are currently using is shown as soon as you start `R`.

+Please note: if you installed R anew in the previous step, you do *not* need to update it.
+The information on updating R is mainly relevant for people who have installed R already some time ago.

 ### MacOS users